samwilliscreative/zebra-scss/README.md

 # Zebra - a customisable CSS grid system
 Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored to your individual projects needs through built in SASS variables.

-Zebra provides you with a varying number of CSS classes (depending on what options you choose), based on the [BEM][1] methodology, that you can quickly incorporate into any project.
+Zebra provides you with a varying number of CSS classes (depending on what [settings][1] you choose), based on the [BEM][2] methodology, that you can quickly incorporate into any project.

 This dynamic approach allows Zebra to output just the CSS that you require, without the extra fluff that most pre-built grid systems come with.